Lumber Heritage Region

 - Weight: 2.6 lbs.

 The Lumber Heritage Region of Pennsylvania is one of the 12 Heritage Areas in Pennsylvania.
-Our charge is to preserve, relate, and enhance the history and heritage of the people and their relationship with the Pennsylvania Forests.
+Their charge is to preserve, relate, and enhance the history and heritage of the people and their relationship with the Pennsylvania Forests.

 The PA Wilds is home to an impressive and diverse community of skilled artisans, craftspeople, and producers working across a variety of media.
 The PA Wilds Conservation Shop is proud to source and curate our shop using products made the many talented makers of The Wilds Cooperative of Pennsylvania.